Partner / Litigator

 To book an appointment with Ana, contact Carole Schebek at email@example.com.

-Upon returning to Vancouver, Chelsea began working with Aaron Gordon Daykin Nordlinger LLP in an administrative capacity.
+Upon returning to Vancouver, Chelsea joined Aaron Gordon Daykin Nordlinger LLP in an administrative capacity in 2015.
 Following the successful completion of her qualification exams, she obtained her Certificate of Qualification from the National Committee on Accreditation of the Federal Law Societies of Canada in 2017.